Standard Cost of Attendance (COA) – 2024/2025

 The Cost of Attendance (COA) is an estimate of a student’s educational expenses for a period of enrollment.
 It is established annually and used to determine a student’s maximum financial aid eligibility for an academic year.
 In accordance with regulations governing federal student aid programs, a student’s total financial aid package, including loans, may never exceed the COA.

-The COA includes a student’s actual school expenses (tuition, fees).
+The COA includes a student’s actual school expenses (tuition).
 It also includes estimates of the cost of books, materials, supplies, equipment, food, housing, certain transportation and miscellaneous personal expenses, federal student loan fees, and certain expenses associated with obtaining a first professional license.

 Figures included in the Standard COA are based upon full time enrollment for the duration of the corresponding periods and may be adjusted according to a student’s actual dates of enrollment.
 A student whose expected enrollment differs from the Standard Enrollment Pattern associated with his or her year in the program will have a COA that differs from the Standard COA shown above.